Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/rule-intents.md

 ## Writing Rules
 <div class="divider"></div>
 Each Intent can have any number of rules attached to it.
 The rules are written as Direct CognigyScript, meaning that you don't need the CognigyScript tags.
-You can therefore write your rules using the [Input Object]({{config.site_url}}ai/tools/interaction-panel/input/) or [Context Object]({{config.site_url}}ai/tools/interaction-panel/context/) (e.g. input.text === "restart") and use free form JavaScript.
+You can therefore write your rules using the [Input Object]({{config.site_url}}ai/tools/interaction-panel/input/) or [Context Object]({{config.site_url}}ai/tools/interaction-panel/context/) (for example, input.text === "restart") and use free form JavaScript.
 You can create as many rules as you want, and if any one of them is matched, the intent will be returned with a score of 1.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/nlu/images/b23c4c5-rules.PNG" width="100%" />